polaternez/Python-for-Data-Science/README.md

 # Python for Data Science
-This project helps to learn Python for Data Science
+This project was created to help those learning python for data science.

 ## Content
 1. Python Get Started notebooks